osobotu/projgen/README.md

 # Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please create a new issue or submit a pull request.

-# Roadmap

-Refer to the `ROADMAP.md` file for future plans.

 # License